skerkour/kerkour.com/content/_index.md

 * You no longer trust tech monopolies with your data?
 Neither do I, this is why I built <a href="https://bloom.sh" target="_blank" rel="noopener">
 Bloom: An open source and encrypted productivity app (Files, Notes, Calendar, Contacts...)</a>.<br/>
-* <a href="https://opensourceweekly.org" target="_blank" rel="noopener">OpenSourceWeekly.org</a>:
-a weekly letter of the best projects, people and articles on open source, lovely curated by hand.<br/>
 * The <a href="https://fatalentropy.com" target="_blank" rel="noopener">Fatal Entropy blog</a>
 where I share strong opinions
-and crazy ideas on tech, entrepreneurship and everything in between.<br/>
+and crazy ideas on tech, open source, entrepreneurship and everything in between.<br/>